kenryu42/nftgo-rarity-model/README.md

 # NFTGO Rarity Model

-Implementation of a rarity algorithm for nft ranking using Jaccarf distance.
+Implementation of a rarity algorithm for nft ranking using Jaccard distance.

 ## Medium article